sav-che/TL-2/Authors/Cassebeer, Johann Heinrich {std. Casseb.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 452](https://www.biodiversitylibrary.org/item/103861#page/462/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 452](https://www.biodiversitylibrary.org/page/33266759) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Cassebeer, Johann Heinrich {std.
 Casseb.}|first entry]] for this author

 ### Author

-\* Cassebeer, Johann Heinrich (1784-1850), German pharmacist and bryologist, educated by his father, a pharmacist, to become also pharmacist, studied in pharmacies in Mainz, Salzwedel, Berlin, and Gandersheim, in charge of his father's pharmacy in Gelnhausen 1806, sold his pharmacy 1834, settled in Bieber. (*Casseb.*).
+\* Cassebeer, Johann Heinrich (1784-1850), German pharmacist and bryologist, educated by his father, a pharmacist, to become also pharmacist, studied in pharmacies in Mainz, Salzwedel, Berlin, and Gandersheim, in charge of his father's pharmacy in Gelnhausen 1806, sold his pharmacy 1834, settled in Bieber.
+**Abbreviated name**: *Casseb.*

 #### Herbarium and types